carlosefr/atmega/README.md

 Supported Chips and Clocks
 ==========================

-  * **ATmega168** and **ATmega328p**: I've personally used these.
-Support is **OK**.
-  * **ATmega328**: Same configuration fuses as the ATmega328p.
-Reported to work.
-Support is **OK**.
-  * **ATmega168p**: Same configuration fuses as the ATmega168.
-Needs confirmation.
-Support is **experimental**.
-  * **ATmega8**: Imported from another fork.
-Needs help with testing.
-Support is **experimental**.

-If you have an ATmega168p and this works for you, feel free to drop me a note.
-If you have an ATmega8 and can spare some minutes testing configuration fuses, check out [issue #5](https://github.com/carlosefr/atmega/issues/5).
-Your help would be appreciated.
+  * **ATmega8/168**: The chips used in early arduino boards (e.g. Arduino NG, Arduino Diecimila).
+  * **ATmega328p**: The chips used in recent arduino boards (eg. Arduino Duemilanove, Arduino UNO).
+  * **ATmega168p/328**: Different but functionally equivalent to the above.
+People sometimes buy these by mistake.

 The core `delay()` function is not very precise for clock rates other than external 8 and 16MHz.
-The internal clock should be fine for most cases but external 12 and 20 MHz drift very noticeably.
-If your code depends on precision timing, beware.
+The internal clock should provide enough precision for most cases but external 12 and 20 MHz are useful only if your code **does not** depend on precision timing.

 Install
 =======